jackyzha0/jackyzha0.github.io/content/posts/relational-identity.md

 > "Unfortunately, due to their peculiar nature, humans are unable to memorize large numbers of keys, and use them as names for a multitude of objects."[^7]

 You are already most likely familiar with a system for 'memorizing' these large keys already.
-All of our phones have a personal address book that we use to map meaningless phone numbers to human-meaningful names.
-HCI researchers call systems like these [[thoughts/Zooko's Triangle#Petnames|petname systems]].
+All of our phones have a personal address book that we use to map meaningless phone numbers to human-meaningful names.HCI researchers call systems like these [[thoughts/Zooko's Triangle#Petnames|petname systems]].

 > For example, if you meet someone named Becky who plays trombone, you could name her “Becky Trombone” and someone else could name her “Becky 101B.”
 This personal relationship is more recognizable to each individual than a single, self-described user profile named “Becky Smith.”
 Instead of a single global contact list (like Facebook), we want many personal contact lists (like phonebooks). *([Backchannel](https://www.inkandswitch.com/backchannel/), Ink & Switch)*

-In this way, the petname doesn't just represent the person you are referring to, but also the relationship between the two of you.
+In this way, the petname doesn’t just represent the person you are referring to, but also the relationship between the two of you.
 The *real identity* is neither the phone number nor the petname.
-Rather, their real identity is the *intersection* of all of the relationships they have with others.
-Just as we have many 'alt accounts' or 'finstas' that exist to approximate the many facets of our being, we should also embrace the natural tendency for different expressions of ourselves through our many relationships.
+Rather, the real identity is the *intersection* of all of the relationships they have with others.
+Just as we have many ‘alt accounts’ that exist to approximate the many facets of our being, each identity in this model is specific to each relationship.
+Even if data gets leaked, it is extremely difficult to trace back to the original author because there is no ‘global’ identity to trace it back to — all of it is contextual.

-The key thing in a relational notion of identity is that the relation – the ‘join’ between identities – is a thing in and of itself.
+The key thing in a relational notion of identity is that the relation – the ‘join’ between identities – is an entity in and of itself.
 It can be described, and it has a history which can be built on top of.
 This is a relation that is private by default (only between parties involved) and unique (no other relation like this exists).

-**The new atom of identity is not a single entity but a group chat.
-A chat that isn’t just a text messaging history but can embed applications and rich worlds on top of it.**
+**Perhaps the new atom of identity is not a single entity but a set of relationships: *a group chat.***

 Identity may be a difficult thing to model, but it is worth thinking about deeply.
-Our models for identity will impact how many future generations of internet users are categorized, made legible, and modeled and it makes sense to ensure it best serves the people it represents.
+Our models for identity will impact how many future generations of internet users are categorized and made legible.
+It makes sense to ensure it best serves the people it represents.

-As [[thoughts/peer-to-peer|peer-to-peer]] and [[thoughts/local-first software|local-first]] apps slowly make a resurgence, I hope that optional legibility and agency are values at the forefront of new applications and protocols, enabling users to choose which parts of themselves to make legible and foster connections that feel real and human rather than extractive and limiting.
+As [[thoughts/peer-to-peer|peer-to-peer]], [[thoughts/local-first software|local-first]], and [doorless](https://rosano.hmm.garden/01evv3hq1ak4b6ng1jzppx5n2j) apps slowly make a resurgence, I hope that agency is the value at the forefront of new applications and protocols, enabling users to choose which parts of themselves to make legible.

 *Thank you to Anson Yu, B Cavello, Cent Hosten, Saffron Huang, Shrey Jain for reading earlier drafts and providing clarifying feedback.*